kszucs/ansible-buildkite-agent/README.md

 - `buildkite_agent_nssm_exe` - the full path to nssm.exe in case it's not on `PATH`.
 - `buildkite_agent_nssm_version` - Which version of [NSSM] to use to manage the buildkite-agent process as a service.
-- `buildkite_agent_windows_grant_admin` - If `True` make the `buildkite_agent_username` user be a member of the local `Administrators` group.
-You must assess your own security risk tradeoff with the necessity for Windows build tools needing privileges.

 #### Darwin